jillesvangurp/kotlinx-serialization-extensions/README.md

 ## Defaults used

-The code snippet below are the two `Json` instances with sane defaults.
+The code snippet below is the two `Json` instances with sane defaults.
 See the comments in the code for what has been configured and why.

 ```kotlin